curtiskim808/appianway-be/README.md

 }
 ```
 3. Build and Run Your Application
-   Build your application using Maven:
+   Build your application using Maven CMD or your IDE.

 ```aiignore
 ./mvnw clean install